tcdi/plrust/doc/src/dependencies.md

 dependency properties such as `features` and `default-features`.
 A user function cannot override these.
 It can specify them, but they must exactly match what is found in the allow-list.

-This restriction allows the administrator to have full control over how a dependency can be used.
+This restriction allows administrators full control over how dependencies may be used.

-For example, is fine for a user function:
+For example, this fine for a user function:

 ```sql
 CREATE OR REPLACE FUNCTION randint(seed bigint) RETURNS bigint STRICT LANGUAGE plrust AS $$